WANT TO TRY SCUBA DIVING IN GRAN CANARIA? EVERYTHING YOU NEED TO KNOW FOR YOUR FIRST DIVE!

 I understand that this is a lot of Scuba diving jargon, but don’t worry, your instructor will explain all about this later.
 And for now, here are some pictures of what your scuba diving equipment will look like!

-For example here at Leagues Ahead Diving in Gran Canaria, we use dive sites such as Amadores, a man-made bay that is sheltered from any waves and guarantees calm water all year round.
+For your first scuba dive, it is important that the dive site is as relaxing and calm as possible.
+Here at our dive center in Gran Canaria, we use the dive site Amadores.
+Amadores is a man-made bay in the South of Gran Canaria that is sheltered from any waves and guarantees calm water all year round!

-Firstly you should receive a full and comprehensive briefing explaining the following points:
+Absolutely!
+At the dive site your PADI instructor will give you a full and comprehensive briefing explaining the following points:

 - Breathing rules and equalisation techniques